Multitasking

 Press Alt+Tab to cycle through open windows

-Do not forget about secondary-click on the window header bar to apply more actions to app windows.
+Do not forget about secondary-click on the window to apply more actions to app windows.

 By default, app windows open on your current workspace.
 However, you can use multiple workspaces to organize your workflow and then navigate through them: